PacoReinaCampo/PU-RISCV/doc/isa/markdown/architecture/enums.md

 | `fcsr`    | `DZ`                   | `8`       | `Divide by Zero`                                     | `1.7-`        |
 | `fcsr`    | `NV`                   | `16`      | `Invalid Operation`                                  | `1.7-`        |

-: Floating Point Exception Register (fcsr)
+:Floating Point Exception Register (fcsr)

 This table describes the fields and bit assignments in the floating-point control and status register (`fcsr`), handling exceptions and flags.